Housefly: Life cycle

 Each female housefly can lay up to 500 eggs in her lifetime, in several batches of about 75 to 150.
 The eggs are white and are about 1.2 mm in length, and they are deposited by the fly in a suitable place, usually dead and decaying organic matter, such as food waste, carrion, or feces.
 Within a day, larvae (maggots) hatch from the eggs; they live and feed where they were laid.
 They are pale-whitish, 3 to 9 mm long, thinner at the mouth end, and legless.
 Larval development takes from two weeks, under optimal conditions, to 30 days or more in cooler conditions.
 The larvae avoid light; the interiors of heaps of animal manure provide nutrient-rich sites and ideal growing conditions, warm, moist, and dark.

 At the end of their third instar, the larvae crawl to a dry, cool place and transform into pupae.
 The pupal case is cylindrical with rounded ends, about 8 mm long, and formed from the last shed larval skin.
 It is yellowish at first, darkening through red and brown to nearly black as it ages.
 Pupae complete their development in two to six days at 35 °C, but may take 20 days or more at 14 °C.

 When metamorphosis is complete, the adult housefly emerges from the pupa.
 To do this, it uses the ptilinum, an eversible pouch on its head, to tear open the end of the pupal case.
-The adult housefly lives from two weeks to one month in the wild, or longer in benign laboratory conditions.
 Having emerged from the pupa, it ceases to grow; a small fly is not necessarily a young fly, but is instead the result of getting insufficient food during the larval stage.